aodn/nrmn-application/README.md

 ## Structure

-This repository contains a multi-module maven project used to build both the front-end react application, the backend end spring boot application and the war containing both that can be deployed on tomcat.
+This repository contains a multi-module maven project used to build both the front-end react application, the backend end spring boot application and the war.
 The maven project is structured as follows:

 Project | Description
 --- | ---
-. | multi-module maven project containing all sub-modules used to build the project and containing common settings db | SQL scripts containing the data and application DDL and scripts to insert data for testing api | maven sub-module used to build the spring boot backend (the api) web | maven sub-module project used to build the react front-end app | maven submodule to assemble the api and ui artifacts built by the api and ui sub-modules into the application war containing both
+. | multi-module maven project containing all sub-modules used to build the project and containing common settings api | maven sub-module used to build the spring boot backend web | maven sub-module project used to build the react front-end app | maven project to assemble the api and web artifacts in a single application WAR db | SQL scripts containing the data and application DDL and scripts to insert data for testing

-The base NRMN database is DDL currently maintained in two places

-* [NRMN/db-migrate](https://github.com/aodn/NRMN/tree/master/db-migrate) - amalgamated ATRC/RLS database ddl/migration code
-* [application.sql](api/src/main/resources/sql/application.sql) - ddl to support nrmn-application functionality

-This made it simpler when developing application related table changes but should probably be revisited now those table definitions have stabilised (also refer https://github.com/aodn/backlog/issues/2479)

 ## Building